hansson0950/Pig/README.md

 This Python project is an implementation of the classic game of Pig, a simple dice game where two players take turns rolling a die, with the goal of being the first player to reach a certain score threshold.
 In this implementation, the score threshold is set to 100.

 ## Installation
 You can download the project files from the GitHub repository at https://github.com/hansson0950/Pig.
 Once downloaded, you can navigate to the project directory and run the game using the following command: <application/game.py>.

+## Usage
+When first starting the program, it will prompt the user with a main menu.
+They get the following options: "1.
+Start Game, 2.
+Rules, 3.
+High Scores and 4.
+Exit".
+- Option 2 will display the set of rules we chose to use in our version of the game.
+- Option 3 will display the five best scores.
+The highest scores are determined by the number of turns it took to reach 100 points.
+- Option 4 will shut down the program.
+- Option 1 will start by asking the user how many players will play.
+They can choose either one player or two players.
+Choosing one player will start a game against the computer.
+Choosing two players will start the game with two players.

+When the game starts, the game will ask you if you would like to roll or hold.
+At this time, you can choose a number of options even though only [y/n] is prompted.
+- <y> rolls the die and adds the number of the die to the current turn points.
+However, if the player rolls a 1, they will get a bust.
+Current turn points     are lost and the turn goes over to the other player.
+- <n> does not roll the die and instead adds the current turn points to the total score.
+- <rename> lets the user rename themselves in the midst of an on-going game.
+- <cheat> gives the player 100 points, which means that the user can hold their next move and win (for testing purposes only).
+- <exit> quits the current game and navigates the user back to the main menu.

 ## Unittests
 This project also includes a suite of unittests to test the various functions of the game.
 To run the unittests, navigate to the project directory and run the following command: <python -m unittest discover -s unit_tests>.